jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

 # SHELL SCRIPT CODING STYLE

-Use conventions that maximize clarity and simplicity in your technical documentation.
+Use conventions that maximize clarity and simplicity.

-When dealing with small scripts, aim to be as clear and straightforward as possible; avoid treating them with the exhaustive rigor of production code.
+[Linting] is good practice.
+Utilize [shellcheck].

-The intentional omission of double quotes around variables (e.g., $var instead of
+It is acceptable to prioritize minimum effort over rigorous standards for small scripts.

-"$var") is not always a gross mistake or a sign of unprofessionalism.
-This practice is contextual and depends heavily on the use case and expected input.
+**Example**: The intentional omission of double quotes around variables (e.g., `$var` instead of `"$var"`) is contextual and not always a sign of unprofessionalism; it depends heavily on the use case and expected input.

-**However**, when sharing code intended for a wider audience, or for deployment in a production or operational environment, strictly adhere to shell scripting best practices, including robust variable quoting, to prevent unexpected behavior and guarantee cross-platform reliability.
+On the other hand, when sharing code intended for a wider audience, or for deployment in a production or operational environment, strictly adhere to shell scripting best practices, including robust variable quoting, to prevent unexpected behavior and guarantee cross-platform reliability.

-No mandatory linting, like with [shellcheck]. is always needed for small scripts
+- Prefer `/bin/sh`.
+This ensures

-- Write in POSIX `sh` if possible.
+  maximum portability and execution speed.

 - For Bash scripts, use the portable `env` shebang.
 Improve readability by adding a